 Do you have a family member, loved one, or friend that is locked up and don’t know how to find out where they are?

 Do you know somebody that has been arrested and you need to find out where they are?

 In order to search who’s in jail at Bibb County Correctional Facility you need to click on their link and do an inmate lookup.

 The Bibb County Correctional Facility Inmate Roster is a list of people who have been arrested, which includes status, how much their bail is, and schedule for visitation.
 You can also get the same information for anyone processed or discharged within the past 24-hour period.
 Prisoners are listed alphabetically by last name.
 You can get the information fast if you’ve got their name, date of birth, or inmate ID Number.

 If the person you are looking for may be at another county jail you should look here: List of all county jails in Alabama

 A mugshot, also called a intake photograph, is the photo taken by the police during jail intake processing.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your full name and intake number will be in the photos, and they’re kept on file.

 Mugshots can be searched on the Bibb County Correctional Facility website, or you can go in person to the Bibb County Correctional Facility.
 When you search for mugshots online you have to input the inmate’s first and last name, and the arrest date.